Functional Linear Regression with Mixed Predictors: Appendices

 The above optimization problem essentially constrains three tuning parameters.
 The tuning parameters $C_A$ and $C_{\beta}$ control the smoothness of the regression coefficient functions.
 These constrains are standard and ubiquitous in the functional data analysis and non-parametric statistical literature.
 The tuning parameter $\lambda$ controls the group Lasso penalty, which is used to encourage sparsity when the dimensionality $p$ diverges faster than the sample size $T$.

 The optimization problem in \eqref{eq:approx A beta} makes use of the weight functions $\wsi $ and $\wrj $, which are determined by the discrete sample points $\{ s_i\}_{i=1}^{n_1} $ and $\{ r_j\}_{j=1}^{n_2} $ respectively.
 This is designed to handle the scenario where the functional variables are observed on unevenly spaced sample points.
 Indeed, for evenly spaced sample points $ \{ s_i\}_{i=1}^{n_1}$ and $ \{ r_j\}_{j=1}^{n_2}$, we have that $\wsi=\wrj=1 $ for all $i,j$.
-We remark that it is well known that the integral of a smooth function can be well approximated by its weighted sum evaluated at discrete sample points.
-See \Cref{lemma:discrete approximation} in the Appendix for more details.
+We remark that it is well known that the integral of a regular function can be well approximated by its weighted sum evaluated at discrete sample points.

 Note that \eqref{eq:approx A beta} is an infinite dimensional optimization problem.
 Fortunately, \Cref{lemma:representer 3} states that the estimator $(\widehat A , \widehat \beta)$ can in fact be written as linear combinations of their corresponding kernel functions evaluated at the discrete sample points $\{s_i\}_{i=1}^{n_1}$ and $\{r_j\}_{j=1}^{n_2}$. \begin{proposition} Denote $\mk$ and $\mk_{\beta}$ as the RKHS kernels of $\hk$ and $\hb$ respectively.
 There always exists a minimizer $(\widehat{A}, \widehat{\beta})$ of \eqref{eq:approx A beta} such that,